metabypass/captcha-solver-python/README.md

  ------------------------------------------------------------------------------------------------------------------------

-## ***There are two approaches for utilizing Metabypass-python:
+## There are 2 approaches for utilizing Metabypass-python:

-1. Download 'MetaBypass_Codes' folder and follow these steps for each type of Captcha:
+1. Download the 'MetaBypass_Codes' folder and follow these steps for different types of Captchas:

     ### Text_Captcha
     Using the  base64.b64encode function to get a bytes object for transferring images as text in API requests